reduxjs/redux/docs/advanced/UsageWithTypescript.md

 ## Type Checking State

 Adding types to each slice of state is a good place to start since it does not rely on other types.
-In this example each slice of state is an object which means we will be using TypeScript's interface feature.
-We will start by describing the chat reducer's slice of state:
+In this example we start by describing the chat reducer's slice of state:

 ```ts
 // src/store/chat/types.ts